-“Dramatic moves in the market may cause you to question your strategy and worry about your money," says John Sweeney, Fidelity executive vice president of retirement income and investment strategies.
+“Dramatic moves in the market may cause you to question your strategy and worry about your money," says Ann Dowd, CFP®, vice president at Fidelity Investments.
 “A natural reaction to that fear might be to reduce or eliminate any exposure to stocks, thinking it will stem further losses and calm your fears, but that may not make sense in the long run.”

 So instead of being worried by volatility, be prepared.
 A well-defined investment plan tailored to your goals and financial situation can help you be ready for the normal ups and downs of the market, and take advantage of opportunities as they arise.

-“Market volatility should be a reminder for you to review your investments regularly and make sure you have an investment strategy with exposure to different areas of the markets—U.S. small and large caps, international stocks, investment-grade bonds—to help match the overall risk in your portfolio to your personality and goals,” says Sweeney.
+“Market volatility should be a reminder for you to review your investments regularly and make sure you consider an investment strategy with exposure to different areas of the markets—U.S. small and large caps, international stocks, investment-grade bonds—to help match the overall risk in your portfolio to your personality and goals,” says Dowd.

 |1.||Keep perspective–downturns are normal and normally short lived.|